WindOfXaos/OTT/Q5/README.md

 # Q5
+Reproduce the following example using TFS & OTC

 This spell looks like a custom version of eternal winter spell but in a larger area around the player, longer duration, and random timing for each tile.
 I have used [Revscriptsys](https://github.com/otland/forgottenserver/wiki/Revscriptsys) for all server side scripts.

 Pseudo code